therefore the unfolding of the destiny of the world as a global entity,

 Visitors are welcome for both short visits and longer stays.
 The School also welcomes skilled and unskilled volunteers to work in the organic garden, on the estate, in the kitchen and house or on building projects.
 An ongoing programme of work, study, meditation and devotional practice underpins the life of the school, which everyone is invited to join.

 The heart of the Chisholme estate is a Georgian country house, built in 1752.
 It is surrounded by traditional estate buildings which have been converted for accommodation, and is set in 187 acres of mixed pasture and woods, on the edge of open moorland.
 The estate is an integrated whole, a perfect and beautiful setting for an education founded upon the core principle of the unity of all existence.

 “ I have experienced a loving intelligence right from the way the food is prepared through to the way people are with each other, incredible evidence of walking the talk and talking the walk.”
 Nobel Peace Prize nominee, Scilla Elworthy

-The Beshara School at Chisholme is accredited by the British Accreditation Council for Independent Further and Higher Education.
+The Chisholme Institute is accredited by the British Accreditation Council for Independent Further and Higher Education.
 Read more...

 Chisholme is owned by a Scottish Charity, and funded entirely by donations and covenants.
 It is run by a small number of dedicated staff, supported by many volunteers.